As a Finnish woman, I am so happy to help my readers to understand Finnish culture and what to expect. There is always room for more love!

 Soulmate.
-Having a soulmate feels like riding a cotton candy unicorn, being a top-class brain surgeon and saving the world from all worries at the same time.
-Can’t beat that!
-This goes to any nationality.
+In case you were wondering: having a soulmate feels like riding a cotton candy unicorn, being a top-class brain surgeon and saving the world from all worries at the same time.

 Tab.
 We can go 50/50, but you are not a gentleman if you are not paying.

 Upset.
 With us women, it is so damn easy.
 You can read it from our face with a neon sign.
 With a Finnish guy, that poker face takes months to decipher.